sphinx-labs/sphinx/specs/sphinx-module-proxy.md

   - Set the `DeploymentStatus` of the input Merkle root to be `APPROVED`.
   - Set the active Merkle root equal to the input Merkle root.

-#### `function execute(SphinxLeafWithProof[] memory _leafsWithProofs) public returns (DeploymentStatus)`
+#### `function execute(SphinxLeafWithProof[] memory _leavesWithProofs) public returns (DeploymentStatus)`

 - Must revert if the `SphinxModuleProxy` calls this function, either directly or indirectly (i.e. re-entrancy is not allowed).
-- Must revert if the input `_leafsWithProofs` array does not contain any elements.
+- Must revert if the input `_leavesWithProofs` array does not contain any elements.
 - Must revert if there is no active Merkle root.
 - Must revert if the caller is not the executor specified in the `approve` function.
-- Must revert if the number of leafs executed for the current Merkle root is greater than the `numLeafs` specified in the `approve` function.
+- Must revert if the number of leaves executed for the current Merkle root is greater than the `numLeaves` specified in the `approve` function.
-- For each element of the `_leafsWithProofs` array:
+- For each element of the `_leavesWithProofs` array:
   - Must revert if the current Merkle leaf does not yield the active Merkle root, given the current Merkle proof.
   - Must revert if the current Merkle leaf's type does not equal `EXECUTE`.
   - Must revert if the Merkle root cannot be [executed on an arbitrary chain](TODO(end)) _and_ the leaf data contains a `chainId` field that does not match the current chain ID.
   - Must revert if the current Merkle leaf is executed in the incorrect order (i.e. its index isn't correct).
   - Must revert if the transaction has an [insufficient amount of gas](TODO(end)).
   - A successful iteration must:
-    - Increment the number of leafs executed for the active Merkle root by `1`.
+    - Increment the number of leaves executed for the active Merkle root by `1`.
     - Attempt to execute a transaction in the user's Gnosis Safe using the data in the current Merkle leaf.
     - The call to the user's Gnosis Safe must never revert.
       - Rationale: This would cause the user's deployment to be active indefinitely until they manually cancel it.